Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 <img src="/images/led.gif" width= 300 height =300>

 In your terminal, you will see a Linux window boot open, and once it has finished booting, you can log in via username is *root*, and the password is *root*.

-You can then enter the following commands to execute the Smart Camera Application after you see the following window appear:
+The SOM board will be ready when you see the following window appear:

 <img src="/images/som_console.JPG">

-After the Linux window has booted, we will now explore the different AAs available on the SOM board.
+We will now explore the different AAs available on the SOM board.

 ## Installing Accelerated Application packages
 You can use `xmutil listapps` to see what applications exist.